 Ebru Workshops at Turkish American Society Of Minnesota: Creating Art on Water

 This class is a great chance for you to learn Ebru art, a fascinating traditional Turkish art form.

-Cooking class plays an important role introducing Turkish culture and cuisine.
-Each week we will have a new instructor that specializes in the particular cuisine.
-At the end of our class we will enjoy the wonderful dishes we have made.
+Cooking class plays an important role in introducing Turkish culture and cuisine.
+Each week we will have a new instructor that specializes in a particular cuisine.
+At the end of our class, we will enjoy the wonderful dishes we have made.

 Classes will usually run for several weeks.
 Check our Upcoming Events section for the next cooking class.